 If you dent your garage door with your car, don’t panic.
 This accident doesn’t spell the end of your door.
 The repair may be simple and affordable and is likely not a cause for total replacement.

-A damaged panel should be fixed early to keep the repair as cost-effective as possible.
-When a single panel is damaged, replacing it is an easy fix.
-Ignoring this trouble area for a while, however, will cause the issue to spread and make the repair much more costly.
+A damaged panel should be fixed early to make the repair cost-effective.
+Ignoring this trouble area for a while will cause the issue to spread and make the repair much more costly.
 Replacing multiple panels is no cheaper than replacing the door altogether, so try to fix the single damaged area as soon as possible.